Technical Diving at Alba Diving Tulamben

 The 3 hour micro-class is invaluable as a discussion tool during your tech course at Alba.
 Just like if you will be decompression diving you will need to purchase dive planning software, understanding safety systems is a tool you will need as a technical diver.

-For more information on the courses we offer, click on the links below, or use the drop-down menu at the top of the page.
+For more information on the tech diving courses we offer in Bali, click on the links below, or use the drop-down menu at the top of the page.